How to Prepare for “Energy Lockdowns”

 He is popular with more people this time around (or maybe more people are willing to admit it) but at the same time he is even more unpopular with a noisy faction that dislikes him.
 While most of the anti-mask, non-fearful folks were on the right previously, I think that there would be a much more blatant rebellion against restrictions if a lockdown were to occur again.
 I base this solely on the number of folks who loudly decried ICE operations and fought with agents in the streets of America.

-It’s pretty difficult to argue that President Trump began this war and did so without the consent of Congress.
+It’s pretty difficult to dispute that President Trump began this war and did so without the consent of Congress.
 Many Americans from both sides of the political aisle are strongly opposed to it.
 If he then starts piling restrictions on folks here at home, I believe compliance would be a real issue.

 In fact, I think one of the only ways to make it hurt not to comply is to make it outrageously expensive to rebel.
 The price of gas is way up due to the kerfuffles in the Strait of Hormuz, but this rise is artificial.
 It began well before a drop of fuel trapped in the Middle East was needed.
 If the price of gas were to skyrocket even further, it would behoove people who have to drive to work and to take the kids to school to do these things from home purely for budgetary reasons.